eliColussi/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Go to http://localhost:8080/register and register your email to get started
+- after registering you will be redirected to the home page http://localhost:8080/urls